 Where possible, avoid using formaldehyde, methanol, and ethanol for the preservation and storage of specimens.
-Formaldehyde possesses low occupational exposure limits, poor warning properties, and is a known human carcinogen.
+Formaldehyde possesses low occupational exposure limits, poor warning properties, and is likely carcinogenic.
 All work with formaldehyde preservatives should be done in a chemical fume hood or while wearing adequate respiratory protection.
 Respirator users must contact EHS to enroll in UNL's Respiratory Protection Program.